Best Responses When Someone Says "Does That Make Sense?"

 • “Absolutely!
 Just need some time to twist it right!”

-Read Related Post: 21 Clever Responses to 'Carpe Diem'
+Read Related Post: 25 Best Responses to "Pulling Your Legs"

 This playful reference suggests that clarity can sometimes be elusive.